Fantasy Baseball: How to stream hitters

 The following terms are often incorporated into the hitter analysis in the Daily Notes.

-Weighted on base average (wOBA): Features the components of on-base percent but with coefficients for each term.
+Weighted on base average (wOBA): Features the components of on-base percentage but with coefficients for each term.
 The result is a gauge for how well a player generates runs.
-While not perfect, it's a decent proxy for overall fantasy potential, except stolen bases.
-Pitchers wOBA against helps measure their effectiveness.
+While not perfect, it's a decent proxy for overall fantasy potential, stolen bases excepted.
+Pitchers' wOBA against helps measure their effectiveness.
 Since 2011, the league average wOBA is .320, matching last season's mark.
-Note, wOBA is not park-corrected.
+Note that wOBA is not park-corrected.
 The very best hitters can exceed .400.
 Anything over .350 is very good.

+Weighted Runs Created Plus (wRC+): Expressed as an index with 100 being neutral, wRC+ is a normalized version of wOBA, accounting for park factors and era.
+Top batters post marks above 150.
+Hitters registering at least 120 are very productive.

 A positive index for hits, homers, walks and runs favors hitters.
 A negative factor for strikeouts benefits batters.

-O-Swing%: Commonly called chase rate, percentage of swings on pitches outside the zone.
-2018 league average 30.9%.
+O-swing percentage: Commonly called chase rate, percentage of swings on pitches outside the zone.
+2018 league average: 30.9 percent.

-O-Contact%: Percentage of contact on swings on pitches outside the zone.
-2018 league average 62.8%
+O-contact percentage: Percentage of contact on swings on pitches outside the zone.
+2018 league average: 62.8 percent.

-O-Contact%: Percentage of contact on swings on pitches inside the zone.
-2018 league average 85.5%
+O-contact percent: Percentage of contact on swings on pitches inside the zone.
+2018 league average: 85.5 percent.

 Quality of opposing pitcher